victorhg/aai-521-final-project-g3/document/Technical_Project_Description.md

 ## 4. Validation and Performance Metrics

 Validation and performance were measured using a hold-out strategy and a set of complementary metrics to ensure both overall quality and class-specific behavior.
 The cropped DETRAC dataset was split 80/20 for training and validation with a fixed random seed for reproducibility; training tracked cross-entropy loss and accuracy on both sets each epoch, and the model with the best validation accuracy was checkpointed for downstream evaluation.
 Evaluation uses multi-class metrics — accuracy, precision, recall, and F1-score — reported per class as well as macro- and weighted-averages to capture imbalances.
-Confusion matrices are used to reveal systematic error modes (for example, car↔van and bus↔truck confusions), and learning curves are inspected for signs of underfitting or overfitting.
+Confusion matrices reveal systematic error modes (e.g., `van↔car`, `others↔van`), and learning curves are inspected for signs of under/overfitting.

-Overall performance shows good behavior on dominant classes and identifies weaknesses less prevalent categories.
-Weighted/overall metrics are high (validation accuracy and weighted F1 in the high 80s to low 90s in typical runs), with the dominant car class achieving the best F1 (≈0.92–0.94) and the heterogeneous others category lagging (F1 ≈0.70–0.75).
-The confusion matrix highlights size- and appearance-driven misclassifications (vans often mistaken for cars; buses/trucks interchanged), which aligns with class imbalance and perspective effects in the dataset.
-For forecasting, short-term models produced useful signals (example results: MAE ≈1.8 vehicles, R² ≈0.72), indicating that per-frame counts can support near-term traffic prediction.
+For the run captured in Notebook 03, performance on the validation split is near-perfect: overall accuracy and weighted F1 ≈ 1.00.
+Per-class F1 scores are ≈1.00 for `car` and `bus`, ≈0.98 for `van`, and ≈0.98 for `others`.
+The normalized confusion matrix shows very small off-diagonal errors consistent with visual similarity and low support in minority classes.
+In Notebook 04, short-term forecasting over per-frame counts produced useful signals (example results: MAE ≈ 1.8 vehicles, R² ≈ 0.72), indicating that sequence-level counts can support near-term traffic prediction.

 ### 4.1 Evaluation Methodology